jlmcgehee21/software_101/lesson_1.md

 3. Download and install [ScreenHero](https://screenhero.com/).
 You should have an invitation in your email.
 This will allow us to collaborate during lessons.

+4. Start using Slack.
+We have a family account.
+This will be our main place for communication outside of ScreenHero.

 ## Lesson "Lecture Points"
 1. **Keyboard Shortcuts**